 Wetsuit Materials Explained -

-Mose wetsuits today are built with superstretch neoprene.
+Most wetsuits today are built with superstretch neoprene.
 The newer, stretchier materials won’t last as long as a wetsuit from 15-20 years ago, but the increased comfort and flexibility of the wetsuits is worth the sacrifice in durability for most people.
-The two main types of wetsuit (neoprene) materials are...
+The two main types of wetsuit (neoprene) materials we use are...

-For both types I and II, we use only closed-cell neoprene that is completely water-proof.
+For both types, we use only closed-cell neoprene that is completely water-proof.